North Vancouver celebrates Car Free Day and its City Fun Festival on July 13-14, 2019, with DJ music, live entertainment and a giant water slide.

 Shipbuilders’ Square at the bottom of Lonsdale Avenue hosts free live music and a beer garden every Saturday evening in the summer.
-On the Saturday of the Fun City Festival in 2018 the concert of the week is with the band Coco Jafro and the music and entertainment runs all evening (from 5 until 10 pm).
+On the Saturday of the Fun City Festival in 2018 the concert of the week was with the band Coco Jafro.

-Click Shipyards Summer Sessions Outdoor Concerts for information on live music events on other Saturday evenings in the summer.
+Click Shipyards Summer Sessions Outdoor Concerts for information about live music events on other Saturday evenings in the summer.

 The City of Vancouver also hosts Car Free Day events each year – on Denman Street, Main Street and in Kitsilano in June– as well as on Commercial Drive in July.
 For information on these other events which are similar to the one in North Vancouver but without the water slide, click Metro Vancouver Car Free Days.

 For more information on North Vancouver’s July Car Free Day event see the City of North Vancouver‘s website.

 For a map of the Fun City Festival venue, click Fun City Map.